-“In an increasingly interconnected world, an in-depth knowledge of modern languages, their cultures and societies, is more important than ever.
-At Bristol we offer our students a wide range of language combinations taught by expert teachers and world-leading scholars with the latest facilities.”
+Now more than ever the UK needs to reach out, and listen, to the wider world.
+An in-depth knowledge of modern languages, their cultures and societies, is essential for success in a global context.
+At Bristol we offer our students a wide range of language combinations taught by expert teachers and world-leading researchers.

-Professor Robert Vilain, Head of the School of Modern Languages
+Professor Susan Harrow, Head of the School of Modern Languages

 The School of Modern Languages demonstrates an overwhelming passion for foreign languages and cultures, offering undergraduate and postgraduate courses in French; German; Hispanic, Portuguese and Latin American Studies (including Catalan); Italian; Russian and Czech.
 Degrees are flexible and multidisciplinary, catering to the interests of the individual.
 This gives students the opportunity to deepen their existing linguistic knowledge, or to take on a new language while studying a wide range of topics on literature, society, civilisation and culture.
 In all cases, a language degree at Bristol involves much more than just learning a language.